-To program new IA keys yourself, refer to SecuriLock® passive anti-theft system in this chapter.
+To program a new IA keys yourself, refer to $SecuriLock^{\circledast}$ passive anti-theft system section of this chapter.
 Note: At least two already programmed transmitters are required to perform this procedure yourself.

 Illuminated entry

 The interior lamps, parking lamps and puddle lamps (if equipped) illuminate when the IA key or the keyless entry keypad is used to unlock the door(s).